bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 ## Quality of Life Improvements For GameMasters
 - [Actually Private Rolls](https://github.com/syl3r86/Actually-Private-Rolls) - Hides Private GM Rolls completely rather than just obfuscating the result.
 This can be toggled on or off in the Settings Menu.
+- [Background Volume](https://github.com/mtvjr/background-volume) - Allows the DM to configure the volume of a scene's background
 - [GM Notes](https://foundryvtt.com/packages/gm-notes/) - Add GM-Only notes to entities (Actor, Items (including owned items), RollTable, and JournalEntry).
 - [GM Scene Background](https://github.com/death-save/gm-bg) - Allows GMs to set a GM-only background image.
 - [GM Token-Drag Visibility](https://github.com/SteffanPoulsen/token-drag-visibility) - Module that disables the vision limitation when dragging a token as a GM.
 Useful for moving players between floors on the same map.
 - [Group Roll Checks and Saves](https://github.com/trdischat/grouproll) - Facilitates D&D 5e and Pathfinder 2e Group Rolls.
+- [QuickSceneView](https://gitlab.com/reichler/quicksceneview) Foundry VTT module that adds a Scene Directory context menu to directly view a scene. - Suggested by jniezink on the FoundryVTT Subreddit
 - [The Furnace](https://github.com/kakaroto/fvtt-module-furnace) - Provides a number of enhancements.
   - Advanced Macros: Off
   - Advanced Drawing Tools: Off